Aproach to all objects is by cognition.

 tion eg explicative, expressive, instrumental, moralistic or evaluative.

-c3,1) It is part of a competent language, an open, heterogenous system,
+c2,1) It is as word or word sequence part of a competent language, an open, heterogenous system,

-being recognized, formal, in-

-tersubjective, neutral, stable, functional with vocabulary, phraseology, pronunciation and grammar.
+being recognized, formal, intersubjective, neutral, stable, functional with vocabulary, phraseology, pro-

-Its vocabulary is organic, multilevel in phantasy, comprehension, knowledge, realities and dimensions.
+Its vocabulary is organic, multilevel in phantasy, comprehension, knowledge, dimensions and realities.

 cepts, function assignments and unobservable entities to become precise and non-contradictory.